jdi na vlastní test/obsah stránky

 FTP

-the sophistication of the encapsulation method applied to the datathe bandwidth of the WAN connection to the Internetthe latency that is created by the number of network devices that the data is crossingthe type of traffic that is crossing the networkthe amount of traffic that is currently crossing the networkthe reliability of the gigabit Ethernet infrastructure of the backbone
+the amount of traffic that is currently crossing the networkthe type of traffic that is crossing the networkthe sophistication of the encapsulation method applied to the datathe bandwidth of the WAN connection to the Internetthe reliability of the gigabit Ethernet infrastructure of the backbonethe latency that is created by the number of network devices that the data is crossing

 jdi nahoru, na obsah